Pension Planning

 The UK pension system consists of three layers:

-• The UK State Pension - A government pension paid by the Department for Work and Pensions to individuals who have paid sufficient National Insurance contributions (currently GBP 230.25 per week in 2025/26)
+• UK State Pension: A government-funded social security benefit paid by the Department for Work and Pensions to individuals who have paid sufficient National Insurance contributions (currently GBP 230.25 per week in 2025/26, rising to GBP 241.30 from April 2026)

 Most expats also maintain frozen workplace pensions from previous UK employers, which sit dormant until retirement.